healthiui/healthiui.github.io/2026/img/cfp.md

 ## Objectives & Topics

 ### Background
  As artificial intelligence and intelligent user interfaces (IUIs) reshape healthcare, new opportunities emerge to improve engagement, personalization, accessibility, and trust in health systems.
-Health IUIs must balance technological innovation with user needs, ethical considerations, and long-term care challenges across diverse populations, from patients managing chronic conditions to clinicians and caregivers.
+Health IUIs form the bridge between algorithms and people, determining the quality of interaction and enabling meaningful collaboration.
+Health IUIs must balance technological innovation with user needs, domain demands, ethical considerations, and long-term health and care challenges across diverse populations, from patients managing chronic conditions to clinicians and caregivers, and across diverse health systems worldwide.

 ### Goals
 The HealthIUI 2026 Workshop aims to bring together an interdisciplinary community from HCI, AI, healthcare, psychology, and rehabilitation sciences to:
 - Explore innovative health IUIs that foster long-term engagement and personalization.
-- Address challenges of ethics, privacy, fairness, and inclusion in intelligent health technologies.
+- Address challenges of value-centric design, ethics, privacy, fairness, and inclusion in intelligent health technologies.
-- Share research findings, datasets, systems, and evaluation methods.
+- Share research findings, datasets, tools, systems, and evaluation methods.
 - Build collaborations that advance human-centered, intelligent health technologies.

 ### Topics of Interest include, but are not limited to: